Usmanmd009/California_State_Crime_Analysis/README.md

 ## Data Trnsformation

-The is a clean data with very few null values with were filtered out.
+The is a clean data with very few null values which  were filtered out.

 ## Data Modeling

-This datasets contains two tables therefore data modeling was carried out.
+These datasets contain two tables therefore data modeling was carried out.